-Find out more about HMRC’s Voluntary Arrangements Service that helps and support businesses in temporary financial difficulties.
+Find out more about HMRC’s Voluntary Arrangements service that helps and support businesses in temporary financial difficulties.

 Company moratoriums using the Corporate Insolvency and Governance Act

-When a company registered in the UK is in financial difficulty and has applied for a moratorium (a legal authorisation to debtors to postpone payment), it will be given time to restructure their finances.
+When a company registered in the UK is in financial difficulty and has applied for a moratorium (a legal authorisation to debtors to postpone payment), it will be given time to restructure its finances.

 We (along with other creditors) will stop recovery activity for 20 business days.
-This period can be extended to 40 business days, or a court can extend if up to a maximum of a year.
+This period can be extended to 40 business days, or a court can extend it up to a maximum of a year.